MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/operations-on-tables-and-views-with-user-defined-types-using-the-sql-adapter.md

 ---
+description: "Learn more about: Operations on tables and views with user-defined types using the SQL adapter"
 title: "Operations on tables and views with user-defined types using the SQL adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"